The Research Process

 OR expands your search.
 The more ORs you have connecting your keywords the more records yo will pull up in your search.
-OR tells the catalogue or database that either of your keywords can appear in the record for it to be found.
+OR tells the search tool that either of your keywords can appear in the record for it to be found.
 You use OR to connect the keywords that represent the same concept.

 Example: (sports OR athletics)

 Building on previous searches and creating methodical research strategies